The Best Thai Restaurants in Montreal

 Montréal

-Pamika Thai Brasserie is simply one of the best Thai restaurants in town.
-Pamika Sukla succeeds in offering an authentic and accessible cuisine, without falling into the trap of Americanization.
-Our favorite is the Tom Kha Kai soup, which finely blends coconut milk and lemongrass for a soup that is as comforting as it is fresh.
-Small dishes to share, a friendly atmosphere, good cocktails and a warm decor: this address has everything to please!
+Pamika is quite simply one of the best Thai restaurants in town.
+Pamika Sukla succeeds in offering authentic, accessible Thai cuisine, without falling into the trap of Americanizing it.
+A particular favourite is the Tom Kha Kai soup, a delicate blend of coconut milk and lemongrass that is both comforting and fresh.
+Small dishes to share, a friendly atmosphere, good cocktails and a refined, modern decor (they moved to St. Laurent Boulevard for their tenth anniversary): this address has it all!

 4902 Boulevard Saint-Laurent